 - Prepare and analyze clinical data for research purposes, process improvement, utilization management, mandatory reporting, and more

-What’s a typical workday like for an HIM manager?
+What’s a typical workday like for a health information manager?

-There is no “normal” workday for an HIM manager.
+There is no “normal” workday for a health information manager.
 UW Health’s HIM director once said that not having the same day-to-day work is one of the joys of the job.
-HIM manager roles, responsibilities, and tasks vary by organization, depending on each institution’s goals and structure.
+Health information manager roles, responsibilities, and tasks vary by organization, depending on each institution’s goals and structure.
 However, many perform certain tasks on an ongoing basis:

 - Participate in administrative committees to address topics such as electronic health record implementation and process improvement